When Can I Change My Nose Ring?

 How Long Will It Take for My Nose to Heal?

-Type of Piercing
+Location of Piercing

-Nose piercings can take anywhere from four to six months to heal completely.
 Certain types of piercings take more or less time to heal than others because of varying tissue thickness at different piercing locations.

 Piercing Material

-These reactions can elongate your recovery process and maybe even necessitate the permanent removal of your piercing.
+The months immediately following a piercing are when your piercing is most susceptible to infection or other adverse reactions between the material and your skin.
+These reactions can elongate your recovery process and may even necessitate the permanent removal of your piercing.
 So, it’s important to choose only the best metals for your starter stud.

 The Size of Piercing

-Level of Care
+Level of Aftercare

-In general, it is best to avoid touching your nose a lot, especially with dirty hands and especially in the first several weeks following your piercing.
-To be safe, wash your hands before touching your nose to avoid any infection or skin irritation.
+Your nose piercer will likely give you detailed instructions on the best aftercare practices.
+In general, it is best to avoid touching your nose frequently, especially with dirty hands, for the first several weeks after your piercing.
+To be safe, always wash your hands before touching your nose to avoid any infection or skin irritation.

 Soon, you will be accessorizing with fun jewelry in no time.